-All of Oryx Petroleum's estimated contingent oil resources are in (i) the Jurassic reservoirs in the Ain Al Safra field and the Cretaceous, Jurassic and Tertiary reservoirs in the Banan (consisting of Banan East and Banan West fault blocks) and Demir Dagh fields, in each case in the Hawler license area located in the Kurdistan Region; and (ii) the Tertiary reservoirs N3 and N5 in the Elephant discovery in the Haute Mer A license area located offshore Congo (Brazzaville).
+All of Oryx Petroleum's estimated contingent oil resources are in the Jurassic reservoirs in the Ain Al Safra field, the Tertiary reservoirs in the Zey Gawra field, and the Cretaceous, Jurassic and Tertiary reservoirs in the Banan (consisting of Banan East and Banan West fault blocks) and Demir Dagh fields, in each case in the Hawler license area located in the Kurdistan Region.
 The NSAI estimates of contingent oil resources were prepared using deterministic methods.